mac-theobio/QMEE/tips/Managing_projects_in_R.md

 in a permanent fashion, in order to make them work.

 The [gnu make documentation](http://www.gnu.org/software/make/manual/make.html) is very useful, but not necessarily easy to attack.

+The [targets package](https://books.ropensci.org/targets/) is a similar, R-specific tool.